techpanja/interviewproblems/README.md

 3. Find diameter Of Tree.
 4. Find All Paths Equal To Sum.
 5. Find Sum Of All Nodes Except Leaf.
+6. Find least common ancestor (LCA) of a binary search tree given two nodes.
-6. Left View of a Tree.
+7. Left View of a Tree.
-7. Mirror Given Tree.
+8. Mirror Given Tree.
-8. Check if a tree is Mirror of another Tree.
+9. Check if a tree is Mirror of another Tree.
-9. Print Nary Tree With Levels.
+10. Print Nary Tree With Levels.

 *** NOTE: Some problems might be in-complete.
 I have added TODO for such problems. ***